efi0ng/psGoWebApp/README.md

 Reminding myself how to use Git and Github at the same time.

-## Known Issues after Module 7: MVC The Model Layer
+## Known Issues during Module 8: Persisting Data

  1. All data is hard-coded.
  2. Only one category (Juices) has been implemented.
  3. Stand_locator doesn't implement the postcode finder.
 Just returns hardcoded data.
- 6. Tests only added for a few types.
+ 4. Tests only added for a few types.

 ## Observations from this learning project